ReFreezed/LuaWebGen/README.md

         page.html      -- Default page template.
 ```

+Everything in the *content* folder will be processed and end up in the *output* folder.

+> **Note:** The *output* folder is automatically cleaned from files and folders that do not exist in the *content* folder,
+> so it's not a good idea to save files in the *output* folder.

 ## Reference

-**Note:** You cannot add you own globals directly - use the *scripts* folder to define global functions,
+> **Note:** You cannot add you own globals directly - use the *scripts* folder to define global functions,
-and the *data* folder to store globally accessible data.
+> and the *data* folder to store globally accessible data.

 - [Global Functions](#global-functions)
 - [The `site` Object](#the-site-object)